Shankar-soni-2006/FlashCard-Generator/README.md

 ## Development Notes

-- Currently uses mock data for development (15 flashcards + 8 quiz questions)
+- Currently uses mock data for development (15 flashcards)
 - Replace API endpoint with your actual backend
 - Flashcards flip on click with CSS animations
-- Quiz includes MCQ, fill-in-the-blank, and true/false questions
-- Score evaluation with detailed performance feedback
 - Responsive grid layout adapts to screen size